AriFordsham/GHCWiki/building/running-tests/running.md

 This section gives information on how to use the testsuite.

-The following commands can all be executed simply from the top level directory of the testsuite.
+The following commands can all be executed simply from the `testsuite` directory.

 To run the full testsuite (slow) against a GHC build in the same source tree: